timesize/monster-oop/01-front-end-basics/oo-objects-constructors/27-28/README.md

 ## What is an Object?

-As of today, we have been writing our Javascript code mainly using only functions, Strings, ints, and Arrays.
-This has allowed us to parse through data objects given to us, reach out and pull data from the internet, and even make a pretty neat racing game!
+As of today, we have been writing our Javascript code using mainly functions, Strings, numbers, and Arrays.
+This has allowed us to parse through data objects given to us, reach out and pull data from the internet, and display it all on a web page!
 These are all great accomplishments, but like everything else in the world of programming, there is always a more efficient way of implementing what we have done.

-Here's a truncated version of the data we have been using for our gitHub user website drill.
+Here's a truncated version of the cohort data we have been using.
 Take some time to study the structure and the data types within the data object.

 ```javascript
 var data = {